OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/README.md

 .../ROB/raspberry-sailor/NMEA-multiplexer
 $ python3 src/main/python/TCP_ZDA_server.py --port:7001
 ```
-Then, start the NMEA-multiplexer with the following config file:
+Then, start the NMEA-multiplexer (from its directory) with the following config file:
 ```yaml
 #
 # MUX definition.